 ^{} This designation is without prejudice to positions on status, and is in line with UNSCR 1244/1999 and the ICJ Opinion on the Kosovo Declaration of Independence.

-Trade Development X

 Reproductive, Maternal, New born and child health X

-RIO Convention markers Not Significant Main
+RIO Convention markers Not targeted Significant objective Main objective

-targeted objective objective

 Biological diversity X

 Combat desertification X

 Climate change mitigation X

 Climate change adaptation X

 1. RATIONALE